Download and follow along with the video: Download Me

 4. Apply Colors

-Use the Eyedropper Tool (I) to sample colors from your reference image.
+Use the Eyedropper Tool (I) to sample colors from your reference image (video shows how to do this)

 Each triangle should have a slightly different shade to create depth.